larandaA/exchange-rates-ws/api-description.md

 * No client state is transferred during teh client-server communication.
 * The messages are actually resources representations.
 * The server responses to GET requests can be cached.
-* All the resources have their identifiers.

 But comparing to the pure REST this service has some differences:

 * The messages are not self-descriptive, i.e. clients will have to hard-code the message description and parsing.
+* Not all of the resources have their identifiers.